tunisiano187/Chocolatey-packages/automatic/adobe-creative-cloud/ReadMe.md

 ## Adobe Creative Cloud Client Installer
-Adobe Creative Cloud Client Installer for installing creative cloud subscription applications
+Adobe Creative Cloud Client Installer for installing creative cloud subscription applications Request a user before continuing, so not fully silent

 ### Package-specific issue
 If this package isn't up-to-date for some days, [Create an issue](https://github.com/tunisiano187/Chocolatey-packages/issues/new/choose)